esheder/noise/README.md

 	This function takes the triplet of arrays (the assumed statistical noise estimate may be omitted).
 	It returns a fit result from `scipy.optimize.curve_fit` for the Feynman-Y curve, which is a pair of fit parameters and fit covariances.
 	Researchers that fit to a different curve may of course use their own curve fitting tools.

+## Project Structure
+Under the `noise` directory you will find our package.
+For most applications, researchers will just need this directory and the `setup.py` file to get things started.

+Under the `hpc_runs` directory you will find the data analysis used in our upcoming paper, as well as scripts we used to generate said data.
+The `data_analysis.ipynb` file in this directory is directly used to generate our figures and estimates.
+The `analysis_data.gz` file is a compressed `.tar` file that includes the csv files used in this analysis, and can be opened with many decompression software.
+The Python and Bash files in that directory are the scripts we used to generate the csv files on the NegevHPC cluster.
+They are there just in case we want to reproduce our results on that cluster in the future, and are not meant for use by other researchers.
+You may view them as additional examples of lower quality, if you like.

+Under the `tests` directory you will find our unit tests.
+We could have more of these, and if we get more researchers interested in this code this would be higher own our to-do list.
+You can consider contributing tests yourself, actually.
+It's a good place for new contributers to start.

 ## Implementation
 Our implementation is currently done in Python.
 This could change later if found to be necessary.